Tear up the Christmas rule book and have a relaxed, happy and mindful festive season this year

-The quest for the perfect Christmas can leave you feeling tired, stressed and almost wishing the holidays away, but it doesn’t, and shouldn’t, have to be that way.
-Author of ‘You Are Not Your Thoughts: The Secret Magic of Mindfulness’ Frances Trussell says you can have a very merry and mindful Christmas by following her advice.
+The quest for the perfect Christmas with the pressures of another lockdown and restrictions looming can leave you feeling tired, stressed and almost wishing the holidays away, but it doesn’t, and shouldn’t, have to be that way.
+Author of ‘You Are Not Your Thoughts: The Secret Magic of Mindfulness’ Frances Trussell says you can have a happy and mindful Christmas by following her advice.

 “For so many of us the pressure of Christmas is huge,” says Frances.
 “If we get caught up in the juggling of everything it can feel overwhelming.
 It is so important then to remember that mostly this is pressure we are putting on ourselves, the first step to relieving this is noticing it.
 We don’t need to add to the pressure by trying to force ourselves to make this the best Christmas ever, instead how would it be to just let yourself really enjoy lot’s of little moments this Christmas?
 When we give ourselves the space to bask in little moments life comes alive.”